Dispositions and Roles of Generically Dependent Entities: Approach A: Realizable Entities as Defined Classes?

-Third, dispositions of material entities are grounded in their qualities.
-Material entities that differ in their qualities typically differ in their dispositions.
+Third, dispositions of material entities are usually closely connected to their qualities.\footnote{The relationship between dispositions and qualities is not explicitly represented in BFO 2020, but discussed in detail in \cite{rohl_representing_2011, toyoshima2018formal, toyoshima2021towards}. } E.g., the disposition of a key to open a specific lock is based on its shape quality, and a significant change of its shape will cause the key to lose its disposition.
+For the same reason, material entities that differ in their qualities typically differ in their dispositions.
 However, if a fairy tale is scary, the material base of its concretization does not matter.
 You may concretize `Hansel and Gretel' with the help of ink on paper, in braille, by electrical charges in computer chips, by punch cards, or in stone tablets.
 The physical qualities of these carriers are completely different.
 Thus, it seems implausible to claim that their physical make-up somehow leads to the same disposition, namely, the disposition to scare children.

 Finally, the whole approach is based on the assumption that all examples where dependent continuants (seem to) inhere in a \gdc may be explained by inherence relations between dependent continuants and the material entities that carry the \gdc.
 However, this assumption is problematic, especially for relational qualities like \emph{ownership}.
 E.g., if we follow this approach, the statement \emph{The Coca-Cola company owns the Coca-Cola logo} is just a short way for asserting the following: every material entity that carries the Coca-Cola logo is owned by the Coca-Cola company.
 However, this is not true.
 If a customer buys a bottle of Coke, the customer owns this bottle, including the paint that carries the logo.
 There is no ownership relationship between the paint on the bottle and the Coca-Cola company, in spite of the fact that the company owns its logo.
 This example illustrates that, at least in some cases, a relational quality that inheres in an entity and a \gdc cannot be reduced to relational qualities that inhere in the entity and the carriers of the \gdc.